masakitakeuchi-uosaka/masakitakeuchi-uosaka.github.io/_news/announcement_14.md

 related_posts: false
 ---

-Two co-authored posters were accepted and will be presented at [AHs 2026](https://augmented-humans.org/).
+Two co-author posters are accepted and will be presented at [AHs 2026](https://augmented-humans.org/).